Hook sword

-The hook sword, twin hooks, fu tao, hu tou gou (tiger head hook) or shuang gou (鈎 or 鉤 (Gōu)) is a Chinese weapon traditionally associated with northern styles of Chinese martial arts and Wushu weapons routines, but now often practiced by southern styles as well.
+The hook sword, twin hooks, fu tao, hu tou gou (tiger head hook) or shuang gou (鈎 or 鉤 (Gōu)) is a Chinese weapon traditionally associated with northern styles of Chinese martial arts and Wushu weapons routines; however, it is now often used in southern styles as well.

 Background

 Reliable information on hook swords is difficult to come by.
 While sometimes called an ancient weapon and described as dating from the Song dynasty to Warring States or even earlier, most antique examples and artistic depictions are from the late Qing era or later, suggesting that they are actually a comparatively recent design.
 They were also an exclusively civilian weapon, appearing in none of the official listings of Chinese armaments.
 Surviving sharpened examples point to actual use as weapons, but their rarity, and the training necessary to use them, strongly suggest that they were only rarely used as such.

 Characteristics

-Also known as "tiger hook swords" or qian kun ri yue dao (literally "Heaven and Earth, Sun and Moon sword"), these weapons have a sharp blade similar to the jian, though possibly thicker or sometimes unsharpened, with a prong or hook (similar to a shepherd's crook) near the tip.
+Also known as "tiger hook swords" or qian kun ri yue dao (literally "Heaven and Earth, Sun and Moon sword"), these weapons have a sharp blade similar to the jian, although possibly thicker or sometimes unsharpened, with a prong or hook (similar to a shepherd's crook) near the tip.
 The guards are substantial, in the style of butterfly swords.
 Often used in pairs, the hooks of the weapons may be used to trap or deflect other weapons.

 There are five components to the hook sword: